-In addition to the SOW requirements above, applicants who apply under the component(s) below must also include the following activities in their SOW and budget:
+In addition to the SOW requirements above, applicants who apply under the component(s)

+below must also include the following activities in their SOW and budget:

 (1) National Media Campaign Component Applicants.
-The applicant must propose activities that effectively demonstrate a coordinated, comprehensive and centralized educational and advertising campaign and a social media campaign targeting majority and minority markets.
+The applicant must propose activities that effectively demonstrate a coordinated, comprehensive and centralized educational and advertising campaign with an emphasis on social media targeting majority and minority markets.
 Social media campaign should be broad-based, utilizing the various social networking applications available.
-Applicants should only propose the development of new materials to address gaps, if any, identified under Factor 2 (the applicant should describe its ability to provide materials in a camera-ready format and in a form suitable for internet use and distribution for any new materials being developed under this project).
+Applicants should only propose the development of new materials to address the gaps identified under Factor 2.
+Applicants should describe its ability to provide materials in a camera-ready format and in a form suitable for internet use and distribution for any new materials being developed under this project).
 All products developed under this campaign should have a common theme in regarding the Fair Housing Act.
 An applicant's proposed deliverables may be modified by the GTR during the negotiation process based on the GTR and grantee's agreed maximum benefits to specific geographical areas, proposed target populations or other factors.